 - Select your target device and click OK.

-- Create a backup.
-For this, go to File > Save As > 'default'.
-Now you can configure your controller as you want.
+- Create a backup by going to File > Save As > 'default'.
+This allows you to configure your controller as desired.

-- Button Behavior is set to Momentary by default; maybe you want to change it to Toggle.
+- By default, the Button Behavior is set to Momentary; you may want to change it to Toggle.

-- You could also want to modify the knob and slider range.
+- You may also want to modify the knob and slider range.

-- After you complete your setup, go to File > Save As > 'your_new_preset'.
+- Once you've completed your setup, go to File > Save As > 'your_new_preset'.

 - Finally, go to Communication > Write Scene Data > OK.

-- Launch Resolume and go to Avenue/Arena > Preferences > MIDI and set your KORG controller as MIDI input.
+- Launch Resolume and go to Avenue/Arena > Preferences > MIDI.

-- Now you can easily assign your control channels (Mapping > Edit Application MIDI Map) and start playing around with your VJ loops.
+- You can now easily assign your control channels by going to Mapping > Edit Application MIDI Map and start experimenting with your VJ loops.